Appearance & Reality > The Lord Jesus Christ > Strong and weak

 33 Of Zebulun, there were 50,000 who went out in the army, who could draw up in battle formation with all kinds of weapons of war and helped David with an undivided heart.

-They recognised the times they were living in, the role they should fulfil, the significance of the issues involved, and they knew what Israel should do.
+David’s men recognised the times they were living in, the role they should fulfil, the significance of the issues involved, and they knew what Israel should do.

-These soldiers were able to draw up in battle formation.
-This is important.
-However capable they were, they did not fight just as individual soldiers, but as an army, well-coordinated, knowing their position and thus able to fulfil their part well and fight effectively.

-That they were men of war who could draw up in battle formation is repeated several times (vs. 33, 35, 36, 38).
+That David’s men were men of war who could draw up in battle formation is repeated several times (vs. 33, 35, 36 and 38).
 This emphasises the importance of the men fighting as a well-coordinated army.
+However capable they were on their own, they did not fight as individual soldiers, but as an army, well-coordinated, with each soldier knowing his role and responsibility, and thus able to fulfil his part well and fight effectively.

 Verse 33 also mentions “all kinds of weapons of war”.
 We all have different roles in spiritual warfare, and different kinds of weapons are necessary to fight a war.
-God has given us different spiritual gifts so that we can discharge our different responsibilities and complement one another.
+God has given us different spiritual gifts so that we can fulfil our different responsibilities and complement one another.

-Verse 38 tells us that the men “came to Hebron with a perfect heart to make David king over all Israel; and all the rest also of Israel were of one mind to make David king”.
+All these, being men of war who could draw up in battle formation, came to Hebron with a perfect heart to make David king over all Israel; and all the rest also of Israel were of one mind to make David king.

-When we are able to function well in healthy church life, the manifold wisdom of God can then be manifested - not just in the visible realm, but also in the spiritual realm - “to the rulers and the authorities in the heavenly places” (Eph.
-3:10).
-Paul tells us he preached to the Gentiles, “the unfathomable riches of Christ” and brought to light “what is the administration of the mystery…so that the manifold wisdom of God might now be made known through the church to the rulers and the authorities in the heavenly places” (Eph.
-3:8-10).
+To be a mighty army for God, we need strong, healthy believers, each properly working out his or her individual part.
+When we are able to function well in healthy church life, the manifold wisdom of God can then be manifested – not just in the visible realm, but also in the spiritual realm – “to the rulers and the authorities in the heavenly places”.
+This is what Paul tells us in Ephesians 3.

 As believers enter more and more into the unfathomable riches of Christ, as they grow strong in the Lord, and serve Him effectively according to the unfolding of God’s plan, the manifold wisdom of God will be made known through the church in the spiritual realm.
 This is in accordance with the eternal purpose that was carried out in Christ Jesus our Lord (v.
 11).